TheOdinProject/curriculum/git/foundations_git/git_basics.md

 1. Open README.md in your text editor of choice.
 In this example, we will open the directory in Visual Studio Code by using the command `code .` inside your repository.

-   MacOS users: If your terminal reads *"command not found: code"*, you must head back to [Command Line Basics](https://www.theodinproject.com/lessons/foundations-command-line-basics#opening-files-in-vscode-from-the-command-line) and follow the instructions provided to allow this command to work.
+   macOS users: If your terminal reads *"command not found: code"*, you must head back to [Command Line Basics](https://www.theodinproject.com/lessons/foundations-command-line-basics#opening-files-in-vscode-from-the-command-line) and follow the instructions provided to allow this command to work.

 1. Add "Hello Odin!" to a new line in `README.md` and save the file with <kbd>Ctrl</kbd> + <kbd>S</kbd> (Mac: <kbd>Cmd</kbd> + <kbd>S</kbd>) if your VS Code is not auto saving changes.